petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/site-settings-ui-reference.md

 ### General

-General settings range from core configuration, like a site's membership Type, to finer details like documents and media indexing options.
+General settings range from core configuration, like a site's membership type, to finer details like documents and media indexing options.
 The tab's content is organized into the following subsections: Details, Pages, Categorization, Site URL, Documents and Media, Open Graph, Asset Auto Tagging, Sharing, and Custom Fields.

 #### Details